pabloinsente/LUCID_data_workshop/README.md

 Time to complete: 45-60 minutes.
 Feel free to work with a partner or in groups!

-## Session 3: Fitting and evaluating linear models
+## Session 4: Regression as Optimiation and regularization

-This session will introduce the idea of optimization and reghularization for fitting models.
+This session will introduce the idea of optimization and regularization for fitting models.
 We'll focus on least squares and polynomial models with examples of two different regularizers.
     ### A rough outline:
     1. Linear regression as an optimization problem
     2. Curve fitting as optimization